-As each of these initiatives has a retrospective element Revenue will also exchange information on relevant past opinions that it has provided.
+As mentioned in sections 2.1 and 3.1 above, each of these initiatives has a retrospective element that requires Revenue to exchange information on certain past opinions that it has provided.

-In line with Council Directive (EU) 2015/2376, Revenue will exchange, before 1 January 2018, information on relevant opinions provided:
+Revenue has already exchanged information on opinions under the lookback element of the OECD framework.
+As regards the EU Directive, Revenue will exchange, before 1 January 2018, information on relevant opinions provided: